 - 1. Permit members to be without easy access to clear information about the privileges and responsibilities of membership. - 2.
 Use methods of collecting, reviewing, storing, or transmitting member information that fails to protect against improper access to the information elicited. - 3.
 Operate without a process to ensure that individual and group comments and complaints are responded to fairly, consistently, respectfully, and in a timely manner. - 4.
 Operate without ensuring that all Statutory Committees required in legislation have been formed and operate consistently with requirements of the legislation. - 5.
 Apply the legislation in a manner inconsistent with due process and the duty of procedural fairness. - 6.
 Allow the office of the Association to be located outside of the city limits of Regina, Saskatchewan. - 7.
-Allow the office to operate without the presence of at least one staff member to be in the office premises during normal business hours for a standards week of no less than four days per normal business week with regard to Saskatchewan labour laws and statutory holiday observances except for extraordinary Association business purposes or unforeseen events including but not limited to sickness, family leave or natural disaster.
+Allow the office to operate without the presence of at least one staff member in the office premises during a standard week of no less than 50% of the time per normal business hours with regard to Saskatchewan labour laws and statutory holiday observances except for extraordinary Association business purposes or unforeseen events including but not limited to sickness, family leave or natural disaster.